NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ```

 #### 10.3.
 By mental health
 Among all our markers, having worse mental health is correlated with finding it more challenging to receive mental healthcare, and to find information about it.
-Sometimes the effect is significant, p<0.05, but it it is never large (the largest is a change of -0.16 in a -3 to +3 scale).
+Sometimes the effect is significant, p<0.05, but it is never large (the largest is a change of -0.16 in a -3 to +3 scale).
 This also holds if we consider an index.
 This might be explained as follows: Once you have a mental illness, getting (good) treatment for it doesn't mean you stop having it.

 #### 10.4.
 By age
 No effect.
-No effect with index, by which I mean that the coefficient is close to 0, and that the standard error is also small.
+No effect with index, by which I mean that the coefficient is close to 0 and that the standard error is also small.

 #### 10.5.
 By involvement in EA.
 No effect considering questions 14-15.
 If we consider an index, more involvement with EA is correlated with slightly better access to healthcare.